jrandj/redhat/README.md

         hostname -f # fully qualified domain name
         ```

-    * The hostname file is located in `/etc/hostname`.
+    * The hostname file is in `/etc/hostname`.
 To refresh any changes run the *hostnamectl* command.

 1. Configure network services to start automatically at boot